 When asking participants to submit content, whether it’s a photo, story, or video, the easier it is for people to enter your competition the more people will participate.

-Content creation is a big consideration, a critical success factor which determines the likelihood people will partake.
+Content creation is a big consideration, a critical success factor that determines the likelihood that people will partake.

 A recent study conducted by the New York Times suggests 94% of people consider how the content they share will impact others.

 Additionally, 68% of people evaluate what the content they share says about them.

 People clearly put a lot of thought into what they share on social media, so it’s important your competition is compatible with what your target audience shares.

 Is the content you’re asking people to submit in line with what you’d be happy to share with friends and family?
 Your premise must consider this if you’re to capitalize on social media channels, a great promotional approach to building your email list for free.